 A. Promotion of Children’s Mental Health and Well-being

-This focus addresses how child and adolescent mental health affect human and family development in the context of education, health, community, and society; as well as how family development affects the mental health and well-being of children (9 elective courses identified).
+This focus addresses how child and adolescent mental health affect human and family development in the context of education, health, community, and society; as well as how family development affects the mental health and well-being of children.

 B. Promotion of Adult Mental Health and Well-being

 This focus will address on the promotion of adult mental health and well-being throughout the life course, including individuals and groups, with and without special mental health needs.
-The affect of adult mental health on human and multi-generational family development in the context of community and society is included (9 elective courses identified).
+The affect of adult mental health on human and multi-generational family development in the context of community and society is included.

 C. Integrated Life Span

 This concentration addresses how social policies and issues affect human and family behavior across the life course.
 Substantive areas include, among others, child care, poverty, welfare reform, school reform, and health-care reform.
-An emphasis is given to large-scale policies and programs as well as dissemination and use (8 elective courses identified).
+An emphasis is given to large-scale policies and programs as well as dissemination and use.

 How family and community contexts and processes affect individuals is a key issue for the development and analysis of preventive interventions, and for basic research on families and communities.
 Further, family and community-based programs also are central to addressing the myriad of social problems and issues.
-The relation between family development and other major social contexts such as neighborhoods, communities, and service systems will be important aspects of this focus area (7 elective courses identified).
+The relation between family development and other major social contexts such as neighborhoods, communities, and service systems will be important aspects of this focus area.

 An ever-expanding number of quantitative and qualitative methods are available for conducting prevention and intervention research.
 Basic and advanced statistical and methodological training are essential to high-quality graduate training.
 Gaining understanding and experience in conducting research in field settings is key to developing methodological skills.
-Some topics to be covered in this focus area include evaluation, statistical modeling, benefit-cost analysis, meta-analysis, and ethnography (15 elective courses identified).
+Some topics to be covered in this focus area include evaluation, statistical modeling, benefit-cost analysis, meta-analysis, and ethnography.

 This concentration will enable students to individualize their emphasis within the minor by combining electives from areas of concentration 1 – 5 to meet their individual educational needs.

-Master's students must complete the following 9 credits:
+Doctoral students must complete the following 12 credits:

-- 6 additional credits of elective courses from the student's area of concentration, in consultation with the program director.
+- 3 additional credits of elective courses from the student's area of concentration

 Students are required to submit the following: